What is 2.24208 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 224208 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 224208 are: 1 2 3 4 6 8 9 12 16 18 24 27 36 48 54 72 81 108 144 162 173 216 324 346 432 519 648 692 1038 1296 1384 1557 2076 2768 3114 4152 4671 6228 8304 9342 12456 14013 18684 24912 28026 37368 56052 74736 112104 224208